txoof/portfolioCreator/README.md

 <a name="filestream"></a>
 ### Setup Google FileStream
 Google FileStream is required for createFolders.
 The user must be signed in with an account that has write permissions to the Student Cumulative folders drive.
+As of September 2020, users must have the *Manager* attribute on a Google Shared Drive to create folders in Google Filestream.

 1. Download [Google FileStream](https://dl.google.com/drive-file-stream/GoogleDriveFileStream.dmg) and run the installer.
 2. Launch Google FileStream if it is not running (look for the icon in the menu bar) and click "Sign in"